johannasjoren/course-git-blog-project/README.md

 # Data exploration on Bikeshare data with Python

-In this Bikeshare project I have analyzed bikeshare data from Chicago, New Tork City and Washington.
+In this Bikeshare project I have analyzed bikeshare data from Chicago, New York City and Washington.
 ## Project Data

 * chicago.csv